CUCyber/cucyber.github.io/class/networking-security/networking-security.md

 ### DMZ

-* Does not have a way into the internal network
+* Does not have a way into the internal network unless specifically allowed
 * Has the most strict rules (typically no traffic can leave unless specifically allowed)

 Note: